mikewong25/NTBC_EOI/README.md

 List of NTBC Conservation Properties: this is a static table of all the conservation properties included in the analysis.
 The "Total Obs.
 Events" column represents the number of observation events found within a conservation property as well as its surrounding buffer area.
 The "Prop.
 Area (ha)" column represents the area of the conservation property (not including the surrounding buffer area).

-Ecological Observation Details: this is a dynamic table of all the summaries of ecological observations by property number and scientific name.
-The table only displays ecological observations currently visible on the map frame.
+Ecological Observation Details: this is a dynamic table of ecological observations summarized by property number and scientific name.
+The table displays ecological observations currently visible on the map frame.
 Explanations of certain fields are provided below:
 - "Obs.": Count of observation events contributing to the entry
 - "BC List": the BC List status of the species
 - "Obs.
 Year Min" and "Obs Year Max": repsectively provide the oldest and most recent observation years of the species within the property/buffer